Ghidra

 Shared Library

-In addition to the previously installed package, the plugins require to install LIEF.dll, libLIEF.dylib, or libLIEF.so next to the extension directory.
+In addition to the previously installed package, the plugins require the installation of LIEF.dll, libLIEF.dylib, or libLIEF.so next to the extension directory.
 You can download this library from the following list:

 or from here: https://lief.s3.fr-par.scw.cloud/latest/sdk/index.html.
-Some plugins (like: DWARF Plugin) need the extended version that can be downloaded from https://extended.lief.re/.
+Some plugins (like the DWARF Plugin) require the extended version, which can be downloaded from https://extended.lief.re/.

-Given this shared library, you must copy it in the Ghidra settings directory.
+Given this shared library, you must copy it into the Ghidra settings directory.
 For instance:

 • Linux: ~/.config/ghidra/ghidra_11.3.2_PUBLIC/Extensions/libLIEF.so